2020-21 Annual Report

 A message from the Chair

-I would like to acknowledge the efforts of my fellow Board members and our new Chief Executive, David Ryan, for their leadership, commitment and dedication to the Corporation.
+I would also like to acknowledge the efforts of my fellow Board members including our Chief Executive, David Ryan, and his revitalised Senior Leadership Team for their leadership, commitment and dedication to the Corporation.

 Andrew Fletcher AO